 The Birth Of Their Online Stores

-One of the first things business owners realized was the fact that the demand for their products or services was not a problem, but access to them was.
+One of the first things business owners realized was that the demand for their products or services was not a problem, but access to them was.
 With strict rules and panic in place, customers were skeptical of coming out of their houses and exposing themselves to the risk of a contagious disease in the process of getting a product or service.

 Customers were ready to pay for services and products if they were ‘somehow’ delivered to their homes.
 That’s when the gap between the demand and the supply at the time of a global pandemic was bridged.